 The Enumclaw plateau area provides habitat for many species of wildlife.
 A great place to find them is along Boise Creek.
 The creek originates in the foothills east of Enumclaw, flows west through the golf course, across the plateau just south of town, and into the White River.
 In and along the creek are a variety of fish, amphibians, mammals, rodents, insects, and birds.
-Some of them are represented here.
+Many of them are represented on this page.

 Salmon and Trout